 Amendment C116: Proposed updates

-Scheme Amendment C116 is currently on exhibition until Friday 8 February 2019.
+Scheme Amendment C116 was on exhibition until Friday 8 February 2019.
 The Amendment proposes to extend the Land Subject to Inundation Overlay to cover parts of the Lang Lang and Little Lang Lang rivers and Muddy Creek at Toora.

 The Land Subject to Inundation Overlay is used to identify land that is prone to inundation so that any new development is referred to Melbourne Water for our requirements.
 Drainage, floodplain management and environmental issues can then be considered early in the planning process.
 The Amendment has been prepared at the request of Melbourne Water and the West Gippsland Catchment Authority.

 Amendment C221: Proposed updates

 Melbourne Water and the City of Stonnington are proposing changes to Stonnington’s Planning Scheme, under Amendment C221, to minimise the effects of overland flows and flooding on new buildings, and ensure new developments don’t adversely affect existing properties.